apache/apisix-docker/README.md

 ### Run APISIX with docker-compose

-[The apisix-docker repo](https://github.com/apache/apisix-docker/blob/master/example) contains an example docker-compose file and config files that show how to start APISIX and APISIX dashboard using docker compose.
+[The apisix-docker repo](https://github.com/apache/apisix-docker/blob/master/example) contains an example docker-compose file and config files that show how to start APISIX using docker compose.
+For the sake of completeness, this docker-compose file also starts [APISIX dashboard](https://hub.docker.com/r/apache/apisix-dashboard), which is a frontend interface that makes it easy for users to interact with APISIX, along with Prometheus and Grafana.

 To try out this example:

-1. Clone the [repo]((https://github.com/apache/apisix-docker/blob/master) and cd into the root folder.
+1. Clone the [repo](https://github.com/apache/apisix-docker/blob/master) and cd into the root folder.

-2. Start apisix and apisix dashboard
+2. Start APISIX.
     ```
     cd example